-The good aspect of choosing this degree is that there aren’t any definite prerequisite needed to get onto the course – specific universities may ask for certain grades in subjects but this usually happens if a student is studying a joint degree.
+The good aspect of choosing this degree is that there aren’t any definite prerequisite needed to get onto the course-specific universities may ask for certain grades in subjects but this usually happens if a student is studying a joint degree.
 For candidates studying education on its own, universities typically look at a student’s UCAS entry points as a whole.
 However, as those who study education tend to continue to work within the sector, or teaching, having a strong foundation of Maths and English proves beneficial.

-The course entry requirements differ depending on the institution and degree course, therefore, students are advised to conduct research into their chosen courses and universities to ensure they understand what is required to gain admission onto the course.
+The course entry requirements differ depending on the institution and degree course, therefore, students are advised to conduct research into their chosen courses and universities to ensure they understand what is required to gain admission to the course.

 You can also see our Education personal statement examples; these will help you to gain an insight into what you need for your personal statement.